-Based on legal framework outlined above NSDL is able to articulate the legal basis for its activities to relevant authorities, participants, and, where relevant, participants' customers, in a clear and understandable way.
+Based on legal framework outlined above NSDL has articulated the legal basis for its activities as a depository to relevant authorities, participants, and, where relevant, participants' customers, in a clear and understandable way.
 The legal framework is available in public domain.
 NSDL relies on the relevant provisions of the Depositories Act and SEBI Regulations, if required to articulate the legal basis for its activities.